bento-dev/Bento---Sushi-Trust-3.13/README.md

 - At least 768 MB of Ram;
 - At least a 1GHz CPU;
-- Any graphics card should do
+- Most recent graphics cards and some older ones are supported.